Azure/azure-powershell/src/Storage/Commands.Storage/help/Get-AzureStorageShare.md

 ```

 ### -SnapshotTime
-Snapshot Time of the file share snapshot to be gotten.
+SnapshotTime of the file share snapshot to be received.

 ```yaml
 Type: DateTimeOffset